RfidResearchGroup/proxmark3/doc/ext_flash_notes.md

 Page 0:
 * available for user data
 * to dump it: `mem dump -f page0_dump -o 0 -l 65536`
-* to erase it: `mem wipe p 0`
+* to erase it: `mem wipe -p 0`

 Page 1:
 * available for user data
 * to dump it: `mem dump -f page1_dump -o 65536 -l 65536`
-* to erase it: `mem wipe p 1`
+* to erase it: `mem wipe -p 1`

 Page 2:
 * available for user data
 * to dump it: `mem dump -f page2_dump -o 131072 -l 65536`
-* to erase it: `mem wipe p 2`
+* to erase it: `mem wipe -p 2`

 Page 3:
-* used by Proxmark3 RDV4 specific functions: flash signature and configurations, see below for details
+* used by Proxmark3 RDV4 specific functions: flash signature, see below for details
 * to dump it: `mem dump -f page3_dump -o 196608 -l 65536`
 * to erase it:
   * **Beware** it will erase your flash signature so better to back it up first as you won't be able to regenerate it by yourself!